@ditsmod/i18n

 }

-Each basic dictionary must implement the Dictionary interface, which has a single requirement - that the dictionary has a getLng() method that returns the abbreviation of the language name according to the standard ISO 639 (for example, abbreviations for English and Ukrainian languages - en, uk).
+It is not necessary to include all translations in a single dictionary; you can use other dictionaries, for example, ErrorDict, EmailDict, etc. Each base dictionary must implement the Dictionary interface, which has a single requirement — the dictionary must have a getLng() method that returns the language code according to the ISO 639 standard (for example, the codes for English and Ukrainian are en and uk).

 Each dictionary class containing a translation must extend the base dictionary class: